superpiggyng/TicTacToe-Networked-Game-Platform/README.md

 CREATE to create a room (waits for another player)

-JOIN to join a room (PLAYER or VIEWIER)
+JOIN to join a room (PLAYER or VIEWER)

 In-game: